Our Science

 Recludix’s SH2-focused platform integrates new chemical approaches and technologies to overcome this challenge, enabling the successful development of potent, selective and drug-like SH2 domain inhibitors.

 There are numerous proteins implicated in disease pathology that have SH2 domains.
-Recludix’s initial programs are focused on Signal Transducer and Activator of Transcription (STAT) proteins found within the Janus Kinase (JAK)/STAT signaling pathway.
-The company is also advancing a program focused on another, as yet undisclosed, SH2 domain target.
+Recludix’s initial programs are focused on Signal Transducer and Activator of Transcription (STAT) proteins found within the Janus Kinase (JAK)/STAT signaling pathway, as well as Bruton’s tyrosine kinase (BTK) protein.

 Targeting STAT Proteins